 Aspect 2: Employee concerns

-With their commitment, expertise, and high performance, our almost 217,000 employees ensure that we are always there for our customers, our network remains stable, and the Company can grow and pave the way for the digital society.
+With their commitment, expertise, and high performance, our more than 200,000 employees ensure that we live up to our ambition to always be there for our customers, to operate a stable network, to grow the Company, and to pave the way for the digital society.
 They are crucial to our business success.
 Six Guiding Principles, representing our values, form the cornerstones for collaboration within our Company.
 We have defined our strategic HR priorities in line with the motto: “Supporting people.
 Driving performance.”
 We attach great importance to employee involvement and fair behavior toward colleagues, promote diversity, and engage in systematic health management.

 For our Guiding Principles and further information about our HR work, please refer to the section “Employees.”

 For information on the opportunities and risks associated with employees, please refer to the section “Risk and opportunity management.”